Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Identifiability of Quadratic Gating MoE

-In this appendix, we study the identifiability of the MoE models with the quadratic polynomial gate and the quadratic monomial gate in that order. \begin{proposition} If $f_{G}(x)=f_{G_*}(x)$ holds true for almost every $\xbm$, then we get that $G\equiv G'$. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:general_identifiability}] Since $f_{G}(x)=f_{G_*}(x)$ for almost every $\xbm$, we have
+In this appendix, we study the identifiability of the MoE models with the quadratic polynomial gate and the quadratic monomial gate in Proposition~\ref{prop:general_identifiability} and Proposition~\ref{prop:mono_general_identifiability}, respectively. \begin{proposition} If $f_{G}(x)=f_{G_*}(x)$ holds true for almost every $\xbm$, then we get that $G\equiv G'$. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:general_identifiability}] Since $f_{G}(x)=f_{G_*}(x)$ for almost every $\xbm$, we have

-Note that since the expert function $h(\cdot,\veta)$ satisfies the conditions in Definition~\ref{def:strong_identifiability}, then given an arbitrary $N'\in\mathbb{N}$, then the set $\{h(\xbm,\veta'_i):i\in[N']\}$, where $\veta'_1,\ldots,\veta'_{N'}$ are distinct vectors, is linearly independent for almost every $\xbm$.
-If $N\neq N_*$, then there exists some $i\in[N]$ such that $\veta_i\neq\veta^*_j$ for any $j\in[N_*]$.
+Note that since the expert function $h(\cdot,\veta)$ satisfies the conditions in Definition~\ref{def:strong_identifiability}, then given an arbitrary $N'\in\mathbb{N}$, then the set $\{\mathcal{E}(\xbm,\veta'_i):i\in[N']\}$, where $\veta'_1,\ldots,\veta'_{N'}$ are distinct vectors, is linearly independent for almost every $\xbm$.
+If $N\neq N^*$, then there exists some $i\in[N]$ such that $\veta_i\neq\veta^*_j$ for any $j\in[N^*]$.
 This implies that $\softmax\Big(\xbm^{\top}\Abm_i\xbm+(\bbm_i)^{\top}\xbm+c_i\Big)=0$, which is a contradiction.
-Thus, we must have that $N=N_*$.
+Thus, we must have that $N=N^*$.
 As a result, we get that

 for almost every $\xbm$.
 WLOG, we may assume that